tetratelabs/wazero/RATIONALE.md

 Besides security, this practice prevents other bugs and allows centralization of validation logic such as decoding Wasm.

+## Runtime == Engine+Store
+wazero defines a single user-type which combines the specification concept of `Store` with the unspecified `Engine` which manages them.

+### Why not multi-store?
+Multi-store isn't supported as the extra tier complicates lifecycle and locking.
+Moreover, in practice it is unusual for there to be an engine that has multiple stores which have multiple modules.
+More often, it is the case that there is either 1 engine with 1 store and multiple modules, or 1 engine with many stores, each having 1 non-host module.
+In worst case, a user can use multiple runtimes until "multi-store" is better understood.

+If later, we have demand for multiple stores, that can be accomplished by overload.
+Ex. `Runtime.InstantiateInStore` or `Runtime.Store(name) Store`.

 ## wazeroir
 wazero's intermediate representation (IR) is called `wazeroir`.
 Compiling into an IR provides us a faster interpreter and a building block for a future JIT compilation engine.
 Both of these help answer demands for a more performant